-Once our lab receives your sample, DNA is extracted from cells preserved in your saliva.
-The lab then copies the DNA many times - a process called amplification - growing the tiny amount extracted from your saliva until there is enough to be genotyped.
+Once our lab receives your sample, DNA is extracted from cells contained in your saliva.
+The lab then copies the DNA many times—a process called amplification—duplicating the tiny amount extracted from your saliva until there is enough to be genotyped.

-In order to be genotyped, the amplified DNA is "cut" into smaller pieces, which are then applied to our DNA chip (also known as a microarray), a small glass slide with millions of microscopic "beads" on its surface.
-Each bead is attached to a "probe," a bit of DNA that matches one of the genetic variants that we test.
+In order to be genotyped, the amplified DNA is “cut” into smaller pieces, which are then applied to our DNA chip (also known as a microarray), a small glass slide with millions of microscopic “beads” on its surface.
+Each bead is attached to a “probe," a bit of DNA that matches one of the genetic variants that we test.
 The cut pieces of your DNA stick to the matching DNA probes.
-A fluorescent signal on each probe provides information that can tell us which version of that genetic variant your DNA corresponds to.
+A fluorescent label on each probe identifies which version of that genetic variant your DNA corresponds to.

 The following video gives you a behind-the-scenes look at some of these steps taking place at our lab: